vjsantojaca/evernote_app/README.md

 #EVERNOTE APP

-The application's a test of how to use the API Evernote.
+The application's a test of how to use the API Evernote (The developer api evernote https://sandbox.evernote.com).
 This app can be divided in four parts.

 - Login